 Yard waste includes leaves, grass clippings, hedge trimmings and garden debris.
 Uncontaminated yard waste is banned from Monroe County landfills, but once yard waste enters a garbage truck and is mixed with household garbage, it is considered contaminated.
 The New York State Department of Environmental Conservation estimates yard waste comprises, on average, five percent of garbage.
 A 2010 characterization study of items disposed by Monroe County residents found that 17 percent of local garbage was yard material that could have been recycled.
 Many local municipalities have seasonal programs (such as Christmas Tree Recycling) that handle certain yard waste diverting it from the landfill and providing a valuable resource.

-In Monroe County, 12 towns, 2 villages, and 1 school district own and operate yard waste composting facilities.
+In Monroe County, twelve towns, two villages, and one school district own and operate yard waste composting facilities.
 In most cases, the final compost product is made available for use by local residents or used on local municipal projects.
-Monroe County owns and operates 2 yard waste composting facilities and all Monroe County residents have access to free compost at the ecopark during regular operating hours.
+Monroe County owns and operates two yard waste composting facilities and all Monroe County residents have access to free compost at the ecopark during regular operating hours.

 Currently the City of Rochester, all 10 villages in the County, and 14 of the 19 towns in the County provide curbside yard waste collection services to their residents.
 Visit the links below or contact your municipality for instructions on when and how to place yard waste at the curb for collection (bagged, in container, loose piles etc.).